Back to list of papers

 ⚠️ This summary might gloss over some important details.

-Manuscript posted online in December 2016; appeared in PRL in August 2017.
+We posted a manuscript online in December 2016; the paper was published in PRL in August 2017.
 The PRL version (pdf) is much more compact than the earlier arXiv version.
 The arXiv version has essentially the same results, but it has more detailed definitions and proofs and some suggested open problems.
 The arXiv version also uses slightly different notation and is missing some references.

 Slides from my presentation in Scott Aaronson's course "Topics in Quantum and Classical Complexity Theory" (December 2016).